carpentries/instructor-training/episodes/08-motivation.md

 > In the class Etherpad, **share** the task and where it fits on the graph.
 > As a group, we will discuss how these relate back to our "teach most immediately useful first" approach.
 >
-> This exercise and discussion should take about 10 minutes.
+> This exercise should take about 10 minutes.
 {: .challenge}

 > ## Actual Time